Juliidae

+Nomenclature

+Juliidae was named by Edgar Albert Smith in 1885.
+The type genus is Julia, named by Augustus Addison Gould in 1862.
+The family name Prasinidae was proposed earlier, by Stoliczka in 1871, but because Prasina is a junior synonym of Julia and use of Juliidae has become widely accepted, Juliidae is the correct name according to article 40.2 of the International Code of Zoological Nomenclature.

+Research history

+Initial interpretation as bivalves

 These bivalved gastropods were for a long time only known from fossils and dead material.
 Because of this, they had been described as being somewhat atypical bivalves.
 In the late 19th century they were classified among the bivalves, within the family Mytilidae, the mussels.